 Currently, DCYF contracts with Easter Seals for its after-hours response coverage.
 The number is 1-800-685-8772.
 The after-hours response, includes:

-- for messages to be turned over to DCYF the next work day;
+- Messages to be turned over to DCYF the next work day;

-- for information and referral services to community-based agencies that can provide needed services for families; and
+- Information and referral services to community-based agencies that can provide needed services for families; and

-- for individuals who call to provide information and support to police who take calls during DCYF non-work hours.
+- Individuals who call to provide information and support to police who take calls during DCYF non-work hours.

 The involvement of DCYF in a family's life to protect a child is a highly sensitive and confidential matter.
-DCYF is restricted by NH Statutes and federal laws regarding information it can discuss with individuals outside of the child's immediate family.
-NH Statute requires DCYF to forward reports of child sexual abuse or severe physical abuse to law enforcement.
+DCYF is restricted by NH statutes and federal laws regarding information it can discuss with individuals outside of the child's immediate family.
+NH law requires DCYF to forward reports of child sexual abuse or severe physical abuse to law enforcement.